FEDORA Packages Recommendations

 Scite is a nice notepad that can also highlight scripts with very light dependencies

-Meld allow comparing two text files/ two configuration files easily.
+Meld allows easy comparison of two text files/ two configuration files.

 Thunar is a light file manager usually used by xfce